codicate/crwn-clothing/README.md

 # E-Commerce-App

-This project is made from a tutorial.
+This project is made from a (tutorial)[https://www.udemy.com/course/complete-react-developer-zero-to-mastery/].
 The tutorial used class components, javascript, and older redux.

 But I'm too far gone, and I took this as a challenge to remake the app with the current hottest technologies.

-"Don't worry, just eat these dependencies then you will become the hottest app on the block"
+"Don't worry, just swallow these dependencies then you will become the hottest app on the block"

+_nothing wrong with the technologies used in the tutorial, but if I can I would learn newest technologies and stick to them..._

 ### Current Technologies used:
 - React with hooks